brookshelley/brookshelley.github.com/movies.md

     particularly smart, but it was a wonderful romp.
 A summer action movie through and through.

+49. **Ghost in the Shell (with ScarJo & white-washing)**

+    The fashion was kinda neat, and some of the visuals were cool.
+The story seemed worse than the anime though, and I can't tell if ScarJo can't act, or just collected a paycheck.
+Bonus points to Beat Takeshi for just speaking Japanese the entire time, unlike the rest of the characters.
+He's great.
+I hope he got paid for this trash.

 ## 2016

 1. **Nine Lives**